minio/docs/source/reference/minio-mc-admin/mc-admin-user-list.rst

 List Available Users
 ~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin user list` to list all users on a MinIO deployment:
+Use :mc-cmd:`mc admin user ls` to list all users on a MinIO deployment:

 .. code-block:: shell
    :class: copyable

-   mc admin user list ALIAS
+   mc admin user ls ALIAS

-- Replace :mc-cmd:`ALIAS <mc admin user list ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc admin user ls ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

 The output resembles the following: